What Your Sleeping Position Says About You

 These make up 7% of people.
 This is where the sleeper sleeps face down on his bed, hugging a pillow with his arms and turning his head to one side.

 Those who sleep like this are anxious, nervous people with a lot of energy.
 Also, their personality type tends to have difficulty accepting criticism.

 The starfish position

 The “starfish” sleeping position corresponds to altruistic people.
-These are people are open to listening and helping their neighbor.
+These are people open to listening and helping their neighbor.

 Did you recognize any of these positions?
 Don’t feel deceived if you didn’t find yours.